-If you have an app, you will have to submit information about your privacy practices, including identifying third-party code (i.e., for advertising or analytics SDKs) and describing how the data you collect may be used, as well as request permission to track users.
+If you have an app, you will have to submit information about your privacy practices, including identifying third-party code (i.e., for advertising or analytics Software Development Kits (SDKs)) and describing how the data you collect may be used, as well as request permission to track users.
 Without this and the user’s explicit agreement, you will have no access to the device’s advertising identifier.

 If you don’t have an app, but run advertisements on mobile apps, this change may lead to discrepancies in data, especially conversion tracking, in much the same way that cookie restrictions affect data analytics on the web.

 Private click measurement

 As an alternative solution to this, Apple said they will add support for Private Click Measurement for iOS and iPadOS apps in addition to websites in early spring 2021.
 With this feature, ad networks will still be able to measure the effectiveness of ad clicks within apps to websites.